kerenKi/Just-Do-It/README.md

 # Just Do It

-This is a simple to do app built with vue.js using Vue-CLI
+This is a simple to do app built with vue.js using Vue-CLI.
+On this ap you can:
+* Add a new task to do
+* Mark task as complete
+* Delete tasks

 ## Screenshot